 H.1 Scope

 H.1.1 A number of International Standards developed by ISO and IEC technical committees require the assignment of unique Registration Elements and describe the methodology for the assignment of these Elements.
-The Registration Elements themselves are not part of the standard but are assigned by an appointed RA, who also maintains an accurate register of the Registration Elements that have been assigned.
+The Registration Elements themselves are not part of the document but are assigned by an appointed RA, who also maintains an accurate register of the Registration Elements that have been assigned.
 The RA is a competent body with the requisite infrastructure that ensures the effective allocation of these Registration Elements and any other RA responsibilities that are described in the RA Standard.
 These bodies are designated by ISO or IEC to serve as the sole RA for particular standards, which creates a de facto monopoly situation.

 H.1.2 A technical committee or subcommittee developing an International Standard that will require a registration authority shall inform the Chief Executive Officer at an early stage, in order to permit any necessary negotiations and to allow the technical management board to take a decision in advance of the publication of the International Standard.